And Now A Spiritual Revolution

-There are many in the world who are attempting to live in line with what reality dictates.
+There is hope in the world.
+Many folks are attempting to live in harmony with current reality.
 They are writing a ‘New Story’ of humanity.
 Some are living in intentional communities, and some are realigning their lifestyle in more conventional settings.
 They are reducing their footprint on our precious habitat and turning to a more sustainable source of fulfillment and joy: personal relationships.
 They are engaging in 'voluntary simplicity' as Duane Elgin puts it.

 Of course, this is not 'new': human fulfillment has been found in personal and family relationships all along.
-But, in our 'modern' world, many of us are isolated and alienated, and many have turned to other sources of fulfillment which are based on material gain and consumption which exploits the earth's resources unsustainably.
+But, in our modern world, many are isolated and alienated, and many have turned to other sources of fulfillment which are based on material gain and consumption which exploits the earth's resources unsustainably.

 What is 'new' is that we now have a global problem.
 The scale of the dilemma is off the charts.
 So, our solutions to the problem need to be as well.